 Grazing animals on lush spring growth (very high moisture content) can present some of the same problems as feeding poor quality hay.
 This lush spring growth is high in nutrients, but it may not be able to meet the nutrient needs of the animal as it often lacks the fiber required for balanced intake and rumen health.
-Furthermore, energy exerted to graze, particularly when yields are quite low and muddy conditions create changes in moving around, may in some cases exceed nutrients taken in.
+Furthermore, energy exerted to graze, particularly when yields are quite low and conditions are muddy, create challenges.
+In some cases energy exerted moving around may exceed nutrients taken in.